Prepare for University Studies & Career Advancement

 Solution:

-7. A launch vehicle has a mass of 500,000 kg and a specific impulse of 300 s.
-Calculate the effective exhaust velocity and the thrust if the engine expels mass at 2,000 kg/s.
+7. A launch vehicle has specific impulse 300 s.
+Find exhaust velocity and thrust for 2,000 kg/s.

 Solution: